LLM-Assisted Web Measurements: Related Work

 \section{Related Work}

 Web measurements are popular in the security and privacy communities to understand the current state of the Web.
-Security measurements have been performed to assess the adoption and configuration of important HTTP headers, like Content Security Policy~\cite{CalzavaraRB18,WeichselbaumSLJ16}, HTTP Strict Transport Security~\cite{KranchB15}, X-Frame-Options~\cite{CalzavaraRR0S20} and Cross Origin Resource Sharing~\cite{ChenJDWCP018}.
+Security measurements have assessed the adoption and configuration of important HTTP headers, like Content Security Policy~\cite{CalzavaraRB18,WeichselbaumSLJ16}, HTTP Strict Transport Security~\cite{KranchB15}, X-Frame-Options~\cite{CalzavaraRR0S20} and Cross Origin Resource Sharing~\cite{ChenJDWCP018}.
 Other work instead measured the prevalence and impact of significant web vulnerabilities, such as cross-site scripting~\cite{LekiesSJ13}, cross-site request forgery~\cite{SudhodananCCDAM17} and web cache poisoning~\cite{Liang0GSJHYD24}.
 In the privacy field, web measurements largely focused on cookies~\cite{AcarEEJND14,EnglehardtN16}, browser fingerprinting~\cite{LaperdrixBBA20} and compliance with privacy regulations~\cite{DegelingULHSH19,OgutTMLYCU24}.
-As noted in Table~\ref{tab:classification}, several measurement studies involved some form of website classification either as a fundamental component of the study or to provide a complementary perspective on specific website categories.
-We are not aware of any methodological study on how LLMs can serve web measurements at the time of writing.
+As noted in Table~\ref{tab:classification}, several measurement studies involved some form of website classification either as a core component of the study or to provide a complementary perspective on specific website categories.
+Despite the importance of website classification, most previous work relied on ad-hoc heuristics that are imperfect and may unnecessarily bias research inferences towards websites amenable to classification.
+In this work, we argue that LLMs can serve as general and effective tools for website classification in web measurement studies.
+We systematically evaluate their performance and scalability and propose a novel LLM-based methodology for targeted web measurements.
+We are not aware of any systematic study on how LLMs can serve web measurements at this time.

-Website classification is also an important task~\cite{QiD09}, appealing to different communities.
-While some research focuses on general classification tasks~\cite{LugeonP022,YeBOATPA24}, most of the works in the web security field focus on the effective detection of malicious activity, such as fraudulent e-commerce pages~\cite{BitaabCOLWAWBSD23}, phishing websites~\cite{LinLDNCLSZD21} and other types of malicious web pages.
+Website classification is, in general, an important task~\cite{QiD09}, appealing to different communities.
+While some research focuses on general classification tasks~\cite{LugeonP022,YeBOATPA24}, most of the works in the web security field focus on the detection of malicious activity, such as fraudulent e-commerce pages~\cite{BitaabCOLWAWBSD23}, phishing websites~\cite{LinLDNCLSZD21} and other types of malicious web pages.
 The main goal of this line of work is to improve the performance of existing detection approaches, rather than measuring the prevalence of malicious websites in the wild.
-We expect that LLMs can be successfully applied to this field as well, however the focus of our paper is investigating the use of LLMs as a useful support for web measurement studies.
+We expect that LLMs can be successfully applied to this field as well, however our paper focuses on investigating the use of LLMs as a useful support for web measurement studies.